Alex García (racing driver, born 1977)

-Alex García (born March 18, 1977) is a Venezuelan stock car racing driver, and a former competitor in the NASCAR Nationwide Series.
-A road course ringer, he drove the 98 Dixien/OmniSource Chevrolet for Transnet Racing, a team which García owns.
+Alex García (born March 18, 1977) is a Venezuelan former professional stock car racing driver who last competed in the NASCAR Nationwide Series.
+Known as a road course ringer, García drove the No. 98 Dixien/OmniSource Chevrolet for Transnet Racing, a team he owned.
 Alex García made his NASCAR Nationwide Series debut in the 2007 Telcel Motorola Mexico 200 in Mexico City, where he became the first Venezuelan to race in one of NASCAR's top three series.

 Background

 Originally from Caracas, Venezuela, García immigrated to the United States with his family in 1988 at the age of 11.
 He and his family settled in Marietta, Georgia, where he still lives today.

 At the age of 16, several years after his Argentine uncle sparked his interest in racing, García drove his first race car.
 After that, García decided to embark on a career in professional racing.

 An owner of his equipment from the beginning of his racing career, García formed Transnet Racing, which began with a single mechanic in his parents' garage, and has now grown into an established organization with a 10000 sqft shop in Morrow, GA, just south of Atlanta.